yoterel/STORM-Net/README.md

 Note: in Linux you might need to unset pythonpath (after step 7) before the application can be run successfully (step 8):\
 `unset PYTHONPATH`

-## For Windows 10 users only: full application executable available

-Note: this version is usually updated in low frequency and is behind the github source.

-Instead of launching the application using python as described above, use these steps instead (python not required):

-1. Download & extract the full executable from [here](https://www.cs.tau.ac.il/~yotamerel/precompiled_binaries/STORM-Net/STORM-Net.zip).

-2. Follow steps 2-3 in the section above to get the model files and precompiled renderer.

-3. run the application frrom the command line:\
-`main.exe --mode gui`

 ## How to use the different modes